Student Rights and ResponsibilitiesBack To Top

 - Gross misconduct by any standard.

-Any person may initiate a complaint against a student for violation of the Code of Conduct by filing a written complaint with the Vice President for Learning and Student Development.
+Any person may initiate a complaint against a student for violation of the Code of Conduct by filing a written complaint with the Associate Vice President for Student Services.
 The complaint shall describe the conduct which allegedly violates the Student Code of Conduct.
 It should be noted that the complaining person may also pursue civil action in the courts.

-- The Vice President for Learning and Student Development will investigate the complaint and conduct a hearing.
+- The Associate Vice President for Student Services will investigate the complaint and conduct a hearing.
 The Vice President may request the assistance of another College official in conducting or witnessing the hearing.
 The Vice President will call such witnesses, including the accused student, as deemed necessary to adjudicate the matter.
 The accused student may present witnesses.

 - ADMONITION--An oral reprimand.